rengro46/voice-quality/README.md

 4. a Transit Gateway - to interconnect VPC's via IPV6 only!
 5. an Aurora MySQL instance - for storing Voice CDR record

+## Architecture

+The System Architecure is depicted below:

 The system works as follows:
 1. The SIP Application